 Irish Studies Minor

-The minor in Irish Studies requires students to complete courses drawn from more than one discipline and designated as appropriate by the Irish Studies program advisor.
-Students must complete (18) credits in approved Irish Studies courses and courses may not be “double counted” toward both a major and minor.
+One course may be “double counted” toward both a major and minor.
+Thereafter however, students must earn (15) credits in stand-alone Irish minor courses.
+A list of Irish Studies courses, including: Joyce's Ulysses, Irish Revolutions 1580-1916, Film, Media, & Modern Ireland, and Modern Irish language (both introductory and continuing) is posted on our website at www.bc.edu/irish.
 Please contact our office at 617-552-6396 to arrange a meeting with a faculty advisor for curriculum planning assistance.
-Upon successful completion of the Irish Studies minor, students are eligible to submit an application to the Maeve O’Reilly Finley Fellowship for graduate study in Ireland.
+Upon successful completion of the Irish Studies minor, students are eligible to submit an application to the Maeve O’Reilly Finley Fellowship for help towards graduate study in Ireland.

-The Boston College Summer School in Ireland is a three-week, three-credit course that may be counted toward the Irish Studies minor and is open to all BC students seeking to visit and learn about Ireland.
+The Boston College Summer School in Ireland is a four-week, three-credit course that may be counted toward the Irish Studies minor and is open to all BC students seeking to visit and learn about Ireland.
 Lectures are combined with site visits that expose students to traditional and contemporary Irish music, politics, literature, and film.
 The program also affords students the valuable opportunity to study the Irish language with native speakers.

-The staff of the center’s Dublin office, located at 42 St. Stephen’s Green, works to place qualified BC students in Ireland-based internships in concert with the university’s Office of International Partnerships and Programs.
+The staff of the center’s Dublin office, located at 43 St. Stephen’s Green, works to place qualified BC students in Ireland-based internships in concert with the university’s Office of International Partnerships and Programs.
 Upon arrival at BCI, students receive an intensive orientation conducted by the Dublin staff, who continue to provide support throughout the students’ placements.
 Host organizations include the National Gallery of Ireland, the Office of Public Works, the Department of Enterprise, Trade and Employment, the Department of Finance, and many more illustrious federal and local governmental departments and commercial and non-profit institutions.